Renault Twingo

-The Renault Twingo is a four-seater passenger city car manufactured and marketed by the French automaker Renault, introduced in 1992 and currently in its third generation.
+The Renault Twingo is a city car made by the French company Renault from 1992 to 2024 across three generations.
+The name is a portmanteau of twist, swing, and tango.

 The first-generation Twingo (two door, front engine) debuted at the Paris Motor Show on 5 October 1992, receiving its formal market launch in continental European markets beginning in April 1993.
 Renault launched the second-generation Twingo (two door, front engine) in the summer of 2007 – and the third-generation Twingo (four door, rear engine) debuted at the 2014 Geneva Motor Show, receiving its formal market launch in September 2014.

-The name "Twingo" is a portmanteau of the words twist, swing and tango.
+Production of the Twingo ended in the summer of 2024, to be replaced by the all-electric Renault Twingo E-Tech.

 First generation (1993)

 The original Twingo was launched in April 1993, was sold in European LHD markets until August 2007, and received intermediate restylings in 1998, 2000, and 2004.
+It was notably similar to the original Honda Today in design, including the overall shape and the headlamps partially set into the front bumper.

 Development

 Designed under the direction of Patrick Le Quément, Renault's chief designer, the car derived a concept developed through the W60 project when Gaston Juchet was Renault's chief designer.
 The project was aimed at replacing the Renault 4 with a minivan model.

 Le Quément chose a Jean-Pierre Ploué design to develop the production version.
 Le Quément stretched the original prototype and added an unconventional front-end layout resembling a "smile".
 The interior equipment was mounted on a central console to free space.
 Renault had participated in the 1981 to 1984 'Mono-Box' ECO 2000 car project, along with PSA Peugeot Citroën and the French Government.

 The Twingo I's electronic, centrally mounted instrument panel had a speedometer, fuel gauge, clock, odometer, and trip recorder controlled via a stalk-located button.
 A strip of warning lights was located behind the steering wheel.
 The rear seat featured a sliding mechanism to enable either increased boot space or more rear-seat legroom.
 The boot parcel shelf was attached to the inside of the tailgate, and lifted with the tailgate – or could clip back against the rear window when not required.